theyosh/TerrariumPI/README.md

 ## Remote data

 It is possible to use external sensor data that is available through HTTP(S) in JSON format.
 This way you can combine multiple Raspberry Pi's with TerrariumPI running to one single system.
-By using multiple Rapsberry PI's you can cover a bigger area.
+By using multiple Raspberry PI's you can cover a bigger area.
 But there are limitations.

 Currently it is READONLY.
 So you can read out remote sensors and switches but you cannot control the remote switches.
 But this way you can combine the power swiches total costs and power usage.